huangtao00/flask-booknote/README.md

-# some book notes for flask exploration
+# some reading notes for flask exploration